Every year the Head priest of Sotoshu gives an official message, we have translated this years one for you.

 Dogen Zenji stated, “Although this Dharma is abundantly present in each person, it isn’t manifested without practice.”
 In this way, he admonished us to carefully apply his teachings to our daily lives.

-In 2024, the 700th anniversary of Keizan Jokin Zenji, the founder of Daihonzan Sojiji, will be celebrated.
+Finally, in the coming year, Memorial Ceremony for the 700th Anniversary of Daihonzan Sojiji's Founder, Taiso Keizan Jokin Zenji, will be celebrated.
 I hope that you will appreciate this precious opportunity to experience this Dharma connection, and that you will deepen your faith together with us.

 Homage to Shakyamuni Buddha